ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-07-21-mythical-man-month.md

     * use computer graphics for software design
     * Brooks predicts this won't provide any significant gains
   * Program verification
-    * can really only establish that a program meets its specification, not the validity of the specificationitself
+    * can really only establish that a program meets its specification, not the validity of the specification itself
   * Environments and tools
     * can provide marginal improvements on accidental difficulties
   * Workstations